• Frequently Asked Questions for COVID-related Situations

 When should I keep my child home from school?

-Please see What Should I Do? page.
+Please see When Should I Keep My Child Home?

 Masks/face coverings